Game-Li/ContactsApp/README.md

 The system provides the following functionalities :-
 1. Create new contact
 2. Search for a particular contact and/or update the same.
-3. Get a list of all contacts
+3. Get a list of all contacts and delete contacts

 A notification label informs the user whether any of the contacts have birthday on the current day.